valeporpo/csv-from-html/README.md

 # csv-from-html
-This library allows you to generate and download csv files containing the rendered text of HTML elements (technicallys speaking, the [innerText](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText) property of the element).
+This library allows you to generate and download csv files containing the text inside HTML elements (technicallys speaking, the [innerText](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText) property of the elements).
 For example, starting from
 ```html
 <div class="csv-from-html-table">